morfredus/ESP32-Diagnostic-Arduino-IDE/docs/FAQ.md

 # ESP32 Diagnostic Suite – FAQ (v3.8.0)

+## ⚠️ ARCHIVED REPOSITORY

+This repository is archived.
+Active development at [ESP32-Diagnostic](https://github.com/morfredus/ESP32-Diagnostic) (PlatformIO). **Bluetooth not supported** in new version; use this archived version for Bluetooth.

+---

 ## General
 **Q: Which boards are officially supported?**
 A: ESP32, ESP32-S2, ESP32-S3, ESP32-C3, ESP32-C6, and ESP32-H2.
 See [FEATURE_MATRIX.md](FEATURE_MATRIX.md) for capability details.